 Ingredients for Zaru Soba Dipping Sauce (soba tsuyu)

 - Dashi – Dashi literally means “broth” in Japanese, and it forms the basis for this sauce (as well as many Japanese dishes).
 There are many ways to make dashi, as well as regional variations.
 The most common one is made with konbu (kelp) and katsuobushi (smoked, dried, and fermented skipjack tuna shavings).
-I have a recipe for making dashi from scratch, or you can use a high-quality dashi pack like the one offered in my Japanese ingredient box.
+I have a recipe for making dashi from scratch.
 If you want to make a vegan-friendly dipping sauce, check the FAQs below for details on making plant-based dashi.

 - Soy Sauce – Soy sauce is the main seasoning for soba dipping sauce.
 Different types of soy sauce are used depending on the region of Japan, but here in Tokyo, the standard dark soy sauce like Kikkoman is what’s used.
 This is another area you can level up your sauce by using a more premium product.
 My favorite one is made by a brand called Marunaka, and they take 3 years to brew a batch of their soy sauce using traditional methods and tools that you only really see in museums these days.
 I include a small bottle of their soy sauce in my Japanese ingredient box.

 - Sake – Sake adds both flavor and the taste of umami to the soba dipping sauce.
 The alcohol gets boiled off during cooking, so you don’t need to worry about that.
 Because the other ingredients in the tsuyu have such a high amino acid content, the sake is not required; however, the flavor and extra umami the sake brings makes it worth adding if you have it.